Legal Marijuana at The Farm Ride

 The short version:

-• Recreational marijuana is legal for adults where we pedal in Massachusetts.
+• Recreational marijuana is legal for adults where we pedal in Massachusetts and is available for purchase by adults in retail stores (called dispensaries).

 • You want to enjoy some legal weed?
 Great.
 Info below.

 Well this might be the dumbest thing I've ever written (and that's saying something coming from me...) but here goes: if you are planning on smoking marijuana during The Farm Ride, remember that you can not pass that joint or pipe to others, due to the COVID pandemic.
 Each person needs their own weaponry.
-Bring your favorite or we will provide for free.
-Clear as mud?
-You bet!
+Pipes -- cheap and fancy -- are available for purchase at dispensaries.

 The longer version, which is at least 72% more interesting: